IBM/vmwaas-terraform-examples/README.md

-# IBM Cloud® for VCF as a Service - Terraform Examples
+# VCF as a Service - Terraform Examples

-IBM Cloud® for VCF as a Service is a managed VMware service which delivers VMware Cloud Director platform running on dedicated IBM Cloud® Bare Metal Servers.
+VCF as a Service in IBM Cloud® is a managed VMware service which delivers VMware Cloud Director platform running on dedicated IBM Cloud® Bare Metal Servers.
 This repository includes terraform examples for deploying various examples for VCF as a Service - single tenant instance.

 ## Getting API end points and virtual data center details